fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 ```

 The interface follow three rules which ensure that if an `Optional` gives access to some value, then you can only modify this particular
 section and nothing else.
-These following rules are generally checked using property based testing:
+These rules are generally checked using property based testing:
 1. if `getOption(from) == None`, then `replace(x, from) == from`.
 1. if `getOption(from) == Some(x)`, then `replace(x, from) == from` .
 1. if `getOption(from) == Some(x)`, then `getOption(replace(y, from)) == Some(y)` .